 Mira shifted position, her every movement watched hawkishly by Isla.
 “Lisa’s father moves about a lot, so we decided it might be fun to go along for the ride.”

 This made Anise metaphorically punch herself several times.
 “How did I miss two cuties like you?
 Aaah, I really am slipping, Isla was right!”
-Throwing her arms up theatrically – as though asking Fate why he hated her – she lamented; her normally-fortuitous hair had failed her.
+Throwing her arms up theatrically – as though asking Fate why he hated her – she lamented to the universe at large; her normally-fortuitous hair had failed her.

-“You ain’t living this one down for a while,” Isla said pleasantly, plainly hinting that this might be held over Anise’s head at some unspecified point in the future.
+“You ain’t living this one down for a while,” Isla said pleasantly, plainly hinting that this might be held over her friend’s head at some unspecified point in the future.

 Their new friends understandably looked confused, but Lisa had learned long ago to take life as it came and not worry much beyond that.
+She pointed at the door.
 “Anyway, we need to head back in.
 We’ll see you girls around!”
-She waved and entered Amanda’s office, followed by a smiling Mira.
+Waving, she entered Amanda’s office, followed by a smiling Mira.

 “Jeez, Lisa is incredible …” Anise muttered, thinking this must have been how Isla felt earlier when she saw Luna.
 Shaking her head as if to remove these thoughts, she grasped her friend’s hand.
 “Right, let’s go check out our rooms.”